-the determination of the XBT depth are the most important source of error in XBT temperature profiles [20] although other sources of error exist (e.g. temperature biases and transient effects at air-water transition).
-XBTs determine the depth of the temperature observations indirectly from a time trace converted into depth using a fall-rate equation (FRE).
+the determination of the XBT depth are the most important source of error in XBT temperature profiles [20] although other sources of error exist (e.g. temperature offsets and transient effects at air-water transition).
+Unlike Argo observations, XBTs determine the depth of the temperature observations indirectly from a time trace converted into depth using a fall-rate equation (FRE).
 This FRE results from a simple dynamical model, where the net buoyant force is balanced by hydrodynamic drag proportional to the square of the probe speed [66], [67].
 Systematic errors in the computed XBT depths have been identified since the mid 1970s.
 Early comparison studies between simultaneous XBTs and Conductivity Temperature Depth (CTD) casts found a small positive bias above the thermocline, while a much larger negative bias for depths below [68], [69], [70], [71] demonstrating the limitations of the original FRE.
 Evidence of surface offsets associated with initial transients has also been found [72], [73].
 It was not until the 1990s that the impact of systematic errors in XBT profiles was fully recognized, even if the occurrence of XBT bad (but hard to identify) measurements was underlined since 1980 [74].

-Sippican adopted new coefficients for the FRE after a comprehensive analysis of research-quality CTD and XBT data [75].
+Sippican adopted new coefficients in FRE after a comprehensive analysis of research-quality CTD and XBT data [75].
 This study showed that the manufacturer coefficients in the FRE resulted in depths that were too shallow, producing a cold temperature bias in most of the water column.
 As a result a stretching factor of 1.0336 was applied to depths estimated using the original manufacturer FRE.

-A time-varying positive temperature bias was recently found by globally comparing climatologies derived from XBT and CTD/bottle observations [76] (Fig. 7a).
-This result was later confirmed and attributed to fall-rate variations due to minor manufacturing changes over time [20].
+A time-varying positive temperature bias was recently found by globally comparing XBT and CTD bottle observations [76] (Fig. 7a).
+This result was later confirmed [20] and it was hypothesized that the observed bias variability was caused by fall-rate variations due to minor manufacturing changes over time.
 A time variable depth correction factor was recommended in order to eliminate the hypothesized error.
-However, a recent study of the global XBT database shows that: 1) using the same correction factor for all depths (Fig. 7b-c) does not allow effective elimination of the total temperature bias over the whole depth range: 2) the application of a constant correction factor [75] (Fig. 7b) or time varying factor [20] (Fig.7c) increases the total warm bias compared to the original fall rate equation.
-This study showed that the time-dependent XBT bias may be explained as a superposition of a temperature bias due to systematic depth error (Fig. 7e) and of the pure thermal bias (Fig. 7f), with the latter exhibiting considerable variation with time and a weaker correlation with water temperature.
-While all studies indicate timedependent temperature errors in XBT observations. the attribution of these errors remains unclear from these studies.
-However, there is robust evidence that both fall-rate and pure thermal biases are present in the XBT data.
-Because the ocean is thermally stratified, fall-rate errors and pure thermal errors cannot be separately identified when comparing climatologies.
-Moreover, massive amounts of data needed to average the non-collocated are observations in order to detect small deviations in the mean of the climatologies.
-Only side-by-side experiments, such as collocated XBT and CTD casts, can be used to unambiguously separate the two types of errors.
-Recent analyses of side-by-side data covering the 1986-2008 period show strong evidence of time-dependent changes in the XBT fall-rate.
-These studies provide strong evidence that the Hanawa correction was adequate during the 90s, however, the original Sippican FRE coefficients are accurate for the years after 2008.
-Despite the lack of consensus in the attribution of the origin of the XBT biases mentioned above, the application of any of the corrections results in comparable estimates of global ocean heat uptake and a reduction of spurious decadal variability.
-A final correction of XBT biases to historical data consistent with both side-by-side experiments and climatological CTD/bottle/Argo data is not expected to yield different than the already existing corrections to globally averaged heat storage estimates.
+However, a recent study of the global XBT database shows that: 1) using the same correction factor for all depths (Fig. 7b-c) does not allow effective elimination of the total temperature bias over the whole depth range; 2) the application of a constant correction factor [75] (Fig. 7b) or time varying factor [20] (Fig.7c) increases the total warm bias compared to the original fall rate equation.
+To reduce the residual total temperature bias, a new bias model was suggested to explain the total temperature bias as a superposition of the temperature bias due to systematic depth error (Fig. 7e) and of the pure thermal bias (Fig. 7f), with the latter exhibiting considerable variation with time and a weaker correlation with water temperature.
+A new depth-varying correction factor and a field test indicate that the XBT fall velocity is slightly slower than the velocity calculated with standard FRE within the upper 30-40 meters and faster below these depths.

-XBT profiles currently make up to 25% of the current global temperature profile observations, XBTs have provided over 30 years (1970-2000) a large (>25%) fraction of the ocean observing system for upper ocean thermal observations, and in addition are currently the most important platform for monitoring ocean heat transport.
-Thus attributing the origin of the biases is important to understand potential biases that may arise in the future.
-Additionally, systematic biases between observing systems with disparate quality capabilities, such as Argo and XBTs, need to be assessed to avoid introducing future spurious climatic signals in heat storage when data from the two systems are combined [77].
+Therefore, the XBT motion in seawater needs to be further investigated because XBT profiles currently make up to 25% of the current global temperature profile observations, XBTs have provided over 30 years (1970-2000) a large (>25%) fraction of the ocean observing system for upper ocean thermal observations, and in addition are currently the most important platform for monitoring ocean heat transport.
+Additionally, systematic biases between observing systems with disparate quality capabilities, such as Argo and XBTs, need to be assessed to avoid introducing spurious climatic signals in heat storage when data from the two systems are combined [77].